Subrat2006/Squares-Cubes-and-Square-Roots/README.md

 unlimited()
 ```

 However, I prefer to see the files section as it would give you a good idea about the Python Codes as well!
+[Click here](https://github.com/Subrat2006/Squares-Cubes-and-Square-Roots/blob/main/Square%2C%20Cube%2C%20and%20Square%20roots.py) to go the .py file directly